impulsado/wannaNotes/Projects/ILEARNYOU/ILY - Easy/ILY - Keylogger/ILY - Keylogger - Code_V2.5.md

         return;
     }

-    char c;
+    // Read each character from the file and decrypt it using the provided key char c;
     while (file.get(c)) {
         int shift = 1 + key % 10;  // Calculate the shift
         decrypted.put(c - shift);  // Decrypt and write to the new file }

-    cout << "File decrypted successfully." << endl;
+    // Output a success message once the decryption is complete cout << "File decrypted successfully." << endl;

-    file.close();
+    // Close the files to ensure the data is written and resources are freed file.close();
     decrypted.close();
 }